Marklogic-retired/marklogic-data-hub/_pages/refs/projectstructure-4_0_x.md

 This folder contains all versions of a given model-to-model mapping.
 The name of the folder is the same as mapping name.
 See [Using Model-to-Model Mapping]({{site.baseurl}}/harmonize/mapping/).

 ### plugins/mappings/{mapping}/{mapping}-{version}.json
-A model-to-model mapping configuration files.
+A model-to-model mapping configuration file.
 There may be multiple versions.
 For example, QuickStart creates a new version each time you modify a mapping.
 See [Using Model-to-Model Mapping]({{site.baseurl}}/harmonize/mapping/).

 ## src/main/hub-internal-config folder